gsa-oes/office-of-evaluation-sciences/pages/contact.md

 summary: Our team is passionate about bringing and building evidence to tackle Federal priorities.
 ---
 ## Join OES
-<b>Current Opening for an Evaluation Specialist</b>

-The Office of Evaluation Sciences is currently seeking an evaluation specialist to serve as a part-time Associate Fellow on our Methods Team.
-This role will support agencies across the Federal government in implementing the Foundations for Evidence-Based Policymaking Act of 2018.
-We are accepting applications through July 19, 2019.
-For more information, please see the solicitation [here]({{site.baseurl}}/assets/files/MethodsTeamTrainingAssociateFellowSolicitation19-2.pdf).

  <iframe src="https://www.youtube.com/embed/9KSQ3YLpuV4" width="512" height="384"></iframe>

 ## OES Annual Recruitment